feliperohdee/use-request-utils/README.md

 ### Request Builder

 - **request-builder**: Utility for building HTTP requests with support for various data formats, headers, cookies, and query parameters

+### Router

+- **Router**: Fast and flexible routing implementation with support for path parameters, patterns, and wildcards

 ## Usage Examples